 Building Inspector.
-The Code Enforcement Director of the City or a duly authorized representative.
+The Director of the Department of Building Inspections and Zoning of the City or a duly authorized representative.

 Building material sales: An establishment that sells or rents building supplies, construction equipment, or home decorating fixtures and accessories.
 This term includes a lumberyard, home improvement center or garden supply center and may include outdoor storage or tool and equipment sales or rental.